 New Jersey Child Injury Attorneys

 There are few things as stressful as seeing your child injured.
 Child injuries from car accidents, dog bites, and slip-and-fall accidents can turn a family upside down.
 If someone else was to blame for your child’s injury, you should seek compensation so you don’t have to suffer the added stress of worrying about your financial future.

-Our experienced New Jersey personal injury lawyers at Lependorf & Silverstein, P.C., have helped many young injury victims and their families.
+Our experienced personal injury lawyers in New Jersey have helped many young injury victims and their families.
 As parents ourselves, we understand the emotional agony of seeing your child hurt.
 We are committed to protecting children's rights and ensuring that any at-fault parties are held accountable.
-Please contact us to find out how we can help you at (609) 240-0040.
+Please contact Lependorf & Silverstein, P.C. to find out how we can help you at (609) 240-0040.

 Parents can file a claim on behalf of their children after an injury.